 - 1 week before: Have your child meet her teacher and visit the classroom.
 Some teachers will do a home visit too.
 Or – or in addition – see if you can get the names and numbers of some of the kids in the class so you can set up some playdates.

 - 1 day before: Prepare everything in advance – your child’s first-day outfit; any supplies the school asks you to bring, such as an extra change of clothes; your camera!
 Remind your child that tomorrow is his first day, but again, keep it low key.
+If you want to make their day way more special, then consider getting them new clothes from the Imprint shop.

 - On the first day: Allow plenty of time to arrive at school, and plan to spend some time in the classroom once you get there.
 Many schools request that you stay in the room for the entire session, at least for the first day.
 The first day may be a shortened session.
 It may be 2 to 3 weeks before the class works up to the planned schedule.